 If an error message for a CSV import includes a specific row in the exception message, the problem row is actually 1 higher than the exception message.
 This is because ShipStation will skip the column headers when processing the data, causing the error exception message to reflect a row 1 less than the actual file.

 “ERROR - Row 6: Invalid product import status.” indicates an issue with Row 7 of the product CSV file (Row 6 from error + 1 row for Column Headers = Row 7).

-If a CSV is importing most of the data without any errors, but certain fields are not updated in ShipStation, review the file to ensure there are no additional spaces in the column headers.
+If a CSV is importing most of the data without any errors, but certain fields are not updated in ShipStation, review the file to ensure there are no additional spaces or special characters - like question marks, dashes, parenthesis, and periods - in the column headers.
 A column header such as 'Shipping Paid ' (space after Paid) would cause the Shipping Paid field to not populate in ShipStation.

 An easy way to check for this is to open the file in a text editor instead of a spreadsheet program.
 The space will be visible before the next comma, as shown in the image below:

 ShipStation does not have a specific file size limit for CSV imports, but particularly large CSV files may run into issues when importing into ShipStation.
 If you're having trouble importing a large CSV file, we recommend you break the file into several smaller files of about 5 MB each.